The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 (See also Matthew16,24, pick up cross and follow Jesus, and Psalm61,8, only Christian "vow" is to follow Jesus).

-Most Christians throughout the ages, perhaps a little less so in modern times with the rise of the biblical Jewish roots movement, have sufferred this biblical indifference, ignorance and neglect and have in effect paved the way for Nicolaitanism.
+Most Christians throughout the ages, perhaps a little less so in modern times with the rise of the biblical Jewish roots movement, have sufferred from this biblical indifference, ignorance and neglect of the whole gospel and the whole scriptures which in effect paved the way for Nicolaitanism in the church.

 Jesus told his first leaders, all Jews, that they were not to Lord it over the faithful, like gentiles do, making their authority onerous.
 Matthew20,25

-Yet historic Christendom, Christendom being a term of empire, has lorded it over God's people like gentiles do.
+Yet historic Christendom, Christendom being a term of various religious empire, and wannbe empire, has lorded it over God's people like, as Jesus said, gentile leaders of the nations were wont to do.
 Again this is Nicolaitan.
-And historic Christianity, a milder term if you insist on it, at best has minimized up to the present day our prophetic faith roots in Judaism and all the unfinished biblical promises to Israel and our vital connection to their Zion, for their Zion is our Zion, their millenial is our millenial, Isaiah66, their future is part of our future, their love for God and the Hebrew scriptures is part of our love of the Hebrew scriptures.
+And 'historic Christianity', a milder term if you insist on it, has also minimized up to the present day our prophetic faith roots in Judaism and all the unfinished biblical promises to Israel and our vital connection to their Zion which is our Zion, for their millenial which is is our millenial, Isaiah66, their faith future which our faith future, their love for God and their scriptures which is our love for God of our scriptures.

 We Christians need know: